 Messiah Men’s Club Soccer is team of exceptional athletes who seek to honor God with excellence, on and off the field.
 It's a demanding but fun outlet for players who want to compete against Division I, II and III schools, but at the same time balance that commitment with other opportunities at college.

-Open tryouts take place in early September.
-We seek coachable, technically talented players who have a high soccer IQ and can run a 5:15 mile.
-For more information, contact Professor Michael Zigarelli, the team's head coach, at MessiahMCS@gmail.com or visit our Facebook page.
+Open tryouts take place the first week of class in the fall semester.
+We seek coachable, technically talented players who have a high soccer IQ and who are fit enough to run a 5:15 mile.
+For more information, contact Professor Michael Zigarelli, the team's head coach, at firstname.lastname@example.org or visit our Facebook page.

 Frequently Asked Questions

 What's the difference between club soccer and intramural soccer?

 In a word, commitment.
 Intramural (rec) soccer is available to everyone at the College and requires no practices or threshold level of skill.
 All the games are on the Messiah campus.
 Men's club soccer, by contrast, entails arriving very fit in the fall, trying out for the team, practicing three to four times each week during the fall season, and playing games every weekend from September through early November.
 The commitment level is significantly higher for club soccer and as such, students who are not prepared to offer the requisite commitment would be better served by simply playing intramural soccer.

 What are my chances of making the club team?